Prelude to the Mishima Incident: 1968 (Shōwa 43)

 "Miyabi" was the cultural essence of the imperial court and was something people longing for, but in times of emergency, "Miyabi" even took the form of terrorism.
 In other words, the Emperor as a cultural concept was not only on the side of state power and order, but also hold out the hand to the side of anarchy.
 When state power and order placed the nation and the ethnic in a state of separation, the Emperor as a cultural concept acted as a principle of change that sought to restore the "non-detachability between the nation and the ethnic."
-The samurai who rose up in the Sakuradamon Incident in response to the Heart (大御心, Ōmigokoro) of Emperor Kōmei carried out "a ray of Miyabi," and an uprising for the emperor should have been tolerated as long as it did not go against cultural customs.
+The samurai who rose up in the Sakuradamon Incident in response to the Divine will (大御心, Ōmigokoro) of Emperor Kōmei carried out "a ray of Miyabi," and an uprising for the emperor should have been tolerated as long as it did not go against cultural customs.
 However, the Shōwa era imperial system, which clung to a Western-style constitutional monarchy, had lost the ability to understand the "Miyabi" of the February 26 Incident.